 As previously discussed, ANRI has had the concept of “national asset” which is one of the national assets in the form of culture as stated in the Law on Records and Archives Administration Number 43, 2009.
 But, there is no connectivity between the concept of “national assets” with the concept of GRTKF itself.
 This can be seen in how the concept is translated into a program at the empirical level.
-At the empirical level, "national asset" protection is translated into the National Asset Archive Management Program that is rolled out in 2017.
-Based on the author's analysis of the Speech Opening of the Director General of ANRI at the Event of Coordination Meeting of the National Asset Archive Management that held in Belitung, the concept of National Asset Archive in this program is formulated into two things, first, all the treasures of the archives that are saved is a national asset.
-Second, the form of the archives of national assets for example, the archives of the Belitung island, the archives of the boundaries of the island and the region of Belitung, The archives about the potential of tourism in Belitung, the archives of the deployment of manpower from Mainland China to Mine Tin on Billiton, the archives of the assimilation of Chinese with the Native of Belitung, and the archives about the cultural synthesis in Belitung.19 From the analysis, the concept of “the national asset archives” is still general and not sharply defined.
+At the empirical level, "national asset" protection is translated into the National Asset Archive Management Program which was rolled out in 2017.
+Based on the author's analysis of the Speech Opening of the Director General of ANRI at the Event of Coordination Meeting of the National Asset Archive Management held in Belitung, the concept of National Asset Archive in this program is formulated into two areas: first, all the treasures of the archives that are saved is a national asset, and second, the form of the archives of national assets; for example, the archives of the Belitung island, the archives of the boundaries of the island and the region of Belitung, the archives about the potential of tourism in Belitung, the archives of the deployment of manpower from Mainland China to Mine Tin on Billiton, the archives of the assimilation of Chinese with the Native of Belitung, and the archives about the cultural synthesis in Belitung.19 From this analysis, the concept of “the national asset archives” is still general and not sharply defined.
 Whereas, if the concept of “the national asset archives” contextualized by the concept of GRTKF, it will be able to sharpen the concept precisely.
 So the concept, especially in the form of culture, can be more measured explicitly.

-The differences between the concept before and after contextualized can be seen in table 3, below.
+The differences between the concept before and after contextualization can be seen in Table 3, below:

 Table 3.

-Coontextualization of National Asset Archives Concept
+Contextualization of the National Asset Archives Concept

 with Traditional Knowledge Issue